Jay I. Kislak: National Air and Space Museum

 The Smithsonian Institution's National Air and Space Museum in Washington, D.C. received $10 million from the Kislak Family Foundation to support the creation of the new "World War II in the Air" exhibition.
 It will be named the "Jay I. Kislak World War II in the Air" gallery.
 The gallery will explore how World War II transformed aviation and warfare and inaugurated a new era in military aviation.
 Flying was a family legacy and Kislack celebrated his 95th birthday on the USS Intrepid (CV-11) aircraft carrier.

 Library of Congress donations

 In 2022, the Kislak Family Foundation donated $10 million to the Library of Congress in Washington, D.C. to create a gallery exploring the history of the early Americas.

 Kislak first donated nearly 4,000 items from his collection to the Library of Congress in 2004.
 This included rare masterpieces of indigenous art, maps, manuscripts, and cultural treasures documenting more than a dozen Native cultures and the earliest history of the Americas.
 In 2018, the Library of Congress appointed the first Jay I. Kislak Chair for the Study of the History and Cultures of the Early Americas.

+In 2023 an annual Kislak Family Foundation Prize to recognize an organization in the United States or abroad with an outsized impact on literacy relative to its size or years of operation was announced by the Library of Congress.